dougsmock/ruby-hardway/README.md

 ex21.rb: Time to see how functions can accept arguments and return answers to math equations and/or strings.
 The "return" command is introduced, though a author-suggested test shows the script defaults to perform the last calculation.

 ex24.rb: A short but wide-ranging review of what we have done in the opening chapters; nothing really new.

+ex25.rb: This is an exercise to use a module break up sentences, sort them and output words in prescribed ways.
+The module was a new feature, as was using irb to follow code.